Continuing Education Activity

 Physical therapists can help patients with myotonia develop an exercise plan that helps avoid known or suspected triggers while preserving as much exercise capacity as possible.
 Given the relatively limited data on myotonia, this may be a trial and error process.

-Nurses can be aware of the common triggers for myotonic disorders, including cold temperature that is common in hospital and clinical environments.
-Nursing familiarity with this disorder will also help the healthcare team not mistakenly conclude that the patient is malingering or presenting with a psychiatric illness.
+Nurses can be aware of the common triggers for myotonic disorders, including cold temperature common in hospital and clinical environments.
+Familiarity with this disorder will also help the healthcare team not mistakenly conclude that the patient is malingering or presenting with a psychiatric illness.